Check out this fun little edit put together by our friends from a Prince William Sound ski trip to Montague Island, spring 2026. (Thanks BD!)

 The base price does not include food or drinks, allowing clients to build their own menus according to their dietary preferences.
 If you would prefer meals prepared, that can be arranged at an additional cost.

 We have one bathroom (called the head onboard a boat) containing a sink, stall shower, and incinerator toilet.
 The Incinolet is US Coast Guard approved, and does not discharge waste into the water as is often the case with other vessels.
-With a 4,000 gallon water tank, there is ample water for showers.
+With a 4,000 gallon fresh water tank, there is ample water for showers.

 The access we provide gets you to the beach, from there you choose your own adventure.
 To best enjoy the snow, ski touring setups or split boards seem to be the best mode of travel.
 Adventurers should be prepared for the varied conditions of wild snow- with climbing skins, ski crampons and of course all the safety gear for avalanche preparedness and self-rescue.